EllaP1274/Software-Engineering-DevOps_Project/README.md

 db.session.commit()

 If you delete a record just refresh the database and you will see the record is gone.

+All the dependancies are in the requirements.txt file.

 This app is an IT Helpdesk System
 Students: Report technical issues with school-provided devices, such as laptops, tablets, or access to online resources.